harshlal028/webauthn/Explainer:-WebAuthn-Large-Blob-Extension.md

 ```

 When reading a large blob, any number of entries is allowed in `allowCredentials` (including none, for a discoverable credential request).

+## Privacy considerations

+There are no particular privacy concerns associated with the large blob extension.
+Reading and writing large blobs only happens when the user consents to sharing a credential that was previously minted for a given relying party.

+## Useful links

+* The WebAuthn Large Blob Extension spec https://w3c.github.io/webauthn/#sctn-large-blob-extension
+* Large blobs in CTAP 2.1 https://fidoalliance.org/specs/fido-v2.1-rd-20201208/fido-client-to-authenticator-protocol-v2.1-rd-20201208.html#authenticatorLargeBlobs